sstadt/d20-character-tracker/README.md

 #### as able

- - handle draggable cursor better for dice pool, destiny tokens, and maps
+ - handle draggable cursor better for dice pool, destiny tokens, and maps - should be a move/grab icon while dragging
  - update 404 and 500 pages to use the new components
- - switch game browser alerts of to the notifications component
+ - switch game browser alerts off to the notifications component
  - add ajax spinner to all auth component async operations
  - stylize email templates
  - move Vue themes and filters to js/lib in their own files
  - add a method to the ErrorService that parses s3 error messages
  - closing the browser does not send an offline event in the game

- - refactor database errors to attach some extra debug identifier and refactor all database errors to use it
+#### testing todos

+ - game
+ - gameBrowser
+ - gameList
+ - mapViewer
+ - starWarsCrawl
+ - classes/Pipe
+ - classes/Service

 ### DevOps to do: